Online-Retail-Guy/five/README.md

 Contributing to Five is open and welcome, please read the [contribution guidelines here](/CONTRIBUTING.md).

+## Support

+Installation and implementation support is available for $300 per hour.
+You can [Contact us here](https://www.onlineretailguy.com.au/contact)

-## Origional Creators
+## Original Creators

-Origional Skeletal theme developed by [Maropost](https://www.netohq.com/).
+Original Skeletal theme developed by [Maropost](https://www.netohq.com/).

 ## Maintained

 Five is maintained by [Online Retail Guy](https://www.onlineretailguy.com.au/) as a labour of love for the Neto Community.
 Installation and implementation support is available for $300 per hour.
+You can [Contact us here](https://www.onlineretailguy.com.au/contact)